Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Mohammad Taghi Niknejad had no financial relationships to ineligible companies to disclose.View Mohammad Taghi Niknejad's current disclosures

 Wilms tumor, also known as nephroblastoma, is a malignant pediatric renal tumor.

-Wilms tumors are the most common pediatric renal mass, accounting for over 85% of cases 1,8 and accounts for 7% of all childhood cancers 12.
-It typically occurs in early childhood (1-11 years) with peak incidence between 3 and 4 years of age.
+Wilms tumors are the most common pediatric renal mass, accounting for over 85% of cases 1,8 and account for 7% of all childhood cancers 12.
+They typically occur in early childhood (1-11 years) with peak incidence between 3 and 4 years of age.
 Approximately 80% of these tumors are found before the age of 5 years.
 When part of a syndrome (see below) they occur even earlier, typically between 2 and 24 months of age 1.

 There is no recognized gender predilection, however, presentation is a little later in females 2.
-The vast majority are unilateral with less than 5 % occurring bilaterally.
+The vast majority are unilateral with <5% occurring bilaterally.

 Clinical presentation is typically with a painless upper quadrant abdominal mass.
 Hematuria is seen in ~20% of cases 2 and pain is uncommon.
 On examination hypertension due to excessive renin production is found in up to 25% of patients 1 and acquired von Willebrand disease is seen in 8% 2.

 The tumor typically arises from mesodermal precursors of the renal parenchyma (metanephros).
 Increasingly gene loci are being implicated on chromosome 11 (WT1: 11p13 and WT2: 11p15) as well as WTX on chromosome X, β-catenin on chromosome 3 or TP53 on chromosome 17 1.